Good Girl Gone Bad: Reloaded: Promotion

 To further promote Good Girl Gone Bad: Reloaded, Rihanna performed on several television programs and award ceremonies.
 She performed "Take a Bow" for the first time at the 2008 MuchMusic Video Awards held in Toronto, Canada in the MuchMusic's headquarters on June 15, 2008.
 On June 20, Rihanna appeared on the Today Concert Series held at the Rockefeller Plaza, New York City.
 She performed "Take a Bow" together with her 2007 singles "Umbrella" and "Don't Stop the Music".
 On June 27, she appeared on FNMTV together with Maroon 5.
 She sang "Take a Bow" before performing together on their collaboration "If I Never See Your Face Again".
 In July 2008, Rihanna performed the Spanglish version of "Hate That I Love You" with Bisbal, at the sixth series of the Spanish talent show, Operación Triunfo.

 Rihanna performed "Disturbia" for the first time at the 2008 MTV Video Music Awards, held on September 7, 2008.
 She performed it while revealing a leather "goth inspired" outfit.
 Together with the dance troops, she performed a Thriller-inspired dance in which glow sticks and leather props were used.
-On September 19, 2008, Rihanna visited France and performed "Disturbia" at Star Academy France.
+On September 19, 2008, Rihanna visited France and performed "Disturbia" on Star Academy France.
 Rihanna sang "Disturbia" at the 2009 Super Bowl which was held at the Pepsi Center in Denver, Colorado.
 The performance of the song featured a sample from the White Stripes song "Seven Nation Army" (2003) and was accompanied by flames that shot up across the front of the stage.